currawong-project/libcw/docs/notes.md

 therefore not contain any inter-connnections, and the language precludes them.

-There are two primary thread hazards to this arrangment:
-1. Processors executing outside of the top level should not write to global data or interact with the global system API.
+The primary thread hazard with this arrangment arrangement is that processors executing outside of the top level should not write to global data or interact with the global system API.